How To Improve Your Retail Sales With Role Play

 The stakes are too high for any player to just wing it.

-Nothing was left to chance.
+Nothing is left to chance.

-Yet where you would think every nanosecond of the selling process would be trained to create an exceptional experience, and every step scrutinized for a shopper's reactions, that detail work is totally missing.
+Yet where you would think every nanosecond of the selling process would be trained to create an exceptional experience and every step scrutinized for a shopper's reactions, that detail work is totally missing.